mokolabs/styler/README.markdown

 Styler is a plugin which makes it easier to include stylesheets in your Rails application.
 That way, you can think less about stylesheet configuration and more about styling.

+Styler works by replacing #stylesheet_link_tag, the default asset tag helper for Rails, with a different method: #stylesheets.

 Usage
 =====